Title: Playtime Is Over

 Year: 2014

-Materials: 2 digital prints on 2 sheets of Forex, with digital cut-outs, painted wooden frame.
+Materials: Two digital prints on Photo Forex sheets with CNC cut-outs; painted wooden frame.

 Title: Interface – Il Casolare